andraugust/andraugust.github.io/neuroev.md

 * The sine and cosine of the angle between the agent's heading direction and the nearest blue ball.
 * The sine and cosine of the agent's heading direction relative to the world's coordinate system.

-These measurements are fed into a single-layer feed-forward neural net that functions as the agent's brain.
-The neural net outputs one of the following actions at each time-step:
+These measurements are fed into a single-layer feed-forward network that functions as the agent's brain.
+The network outputs one of the following actions at each time-step:

-* Rotate by a small pre-defined constant amount.
+* Rotate by a small pre-defined amount.
-* Translate forward by a small pre-defined constant amount.
+* Translate forward by a small pre-defined amount.
 * Sit still.

 Here's a diagram of the neural net: